 The following websites address basic cancer information as well as topics that may be of particular interest to young adults living with cancer such as work and career, sexuality, fertility, dating and relationships, and financial concerns.

-You may find yourself with a wealth of helpful health information but sometimes what you really need is to be with other young adult cancer survivors - someone who understands what you are going through.
 The websites listed below do not offer health information.
 They do however, offer you ways to connect with other young adult cancer survivors who have experienced the unique challenges of living with cancer as a young adult.

 Schedule: 3rd Thursday of each month, 5:30 pm - 7:00 pm